404 by Province

 There are certain considerations in place for Armed Forces personnel who are looking to obtain or upgrade their Manitoba driver’s licence.

-Members of NATO forces visiting Manitoba, and their spouses, are exempt from the requirement to obtain a Class 5 Manitoba driver’s licence within three months of arrival, provided that they maintain a valid driver’s licence from their home jurisdiction.
+Members of NATO forces visiting Manitoba, and their spouses, are exempt from the requirement to obtain a Class 5 Manitoba driver’s licence within three months of arrival, provided they maintain a valid driver’s licence from their home jurisdiction.
 When applying for a Manitoba driver’s licence, reciprocity will be granted to members of NATO Forces personnel and their family members (subject to proof of military and/or dependent status).
-Reciprocity allows for exchange of a valid out-of-country licence for the equivalent Manitoba Class 5 or Class 6 licence without knowledge testing or road testing.
+Reciprocity allows for the exchange of a valid out-of-country licence for the equivalent Manitoba Class 5 or Class 6 licence without knowledge or road testing.
 Note that reciprocity is not available for driver’s licences from Denmark.

 Obtaining a Manitoba licence